 Business combinations are accounted for using the purchase method of accounting.
 The cost of an acquisition is measured as the cash paid and the fair value of other assets given, equity instruments issued and liabilities incurred or assumed at the date of exchange, plus costs directly attributable to the acquisition.
-The acquired identifiable assets, liabilities and contingent liabilities are measured at their fair values at the date of acquisition over the net fair value of the identifiable assets, liabilities and contingent liabilities are measured at their fair values at the date of acquisition.
-Any excess of the cost of acquisition over the net fair value of the identifiable assets, liabilities and contingent liabilities are goodwill.
+The acquired identifiable assets, liabilities and contingent liabilities are measured at their fair values at the date of acquisition.
+Any excess of the cost of acquisition over the net fair value of the identifiable assets, liabilities and contingent liabilities acquired is recognized as goodwill.
 If the cost of acquisition is less than the fair value of the net assets of the subsidiary acquired, the difference is recognized directly in the income statement.